felix-wa/udacity-nanodegree-data-science-p1/README.md

 # udacity-nanodegree-data-science-p1
-This Repository is for the first project od the Udacity Data Science Nanodegree programm
+This repository is for the first project of the Udacity Data Science Nanodegree Program